mbsabath/large_data_in_R/Large-Data-in-R.md

-the operating system finds a section of memory large enough to contain that object (in this case 100 integers), reserves it, and then connects its locatoin in memory to the variable.
+the operating system finds a section of memory large enough to contain that object (in this case 100 integers), reserves it, and then connects its location in memory to the variable.
 Some objects need to all be on a contiguous section of the tape, some objects can be spread across multiple parts of it.
 Regardless, the program needs to know interpret the bits stored in memory as a given object.
 How much space objects take up depends on the system, but the classic base objects in C are as
 follows:

--   integer: 32 or 64 bits
+-   integer: 32 or 64 bits, depending on architecture
 -   double: floating point, typically 64 bits
 -   char: typically 8 bits
--   boolean: 1 bit
+-   boolean: In theory could be 1 bit, in practice varies by language and processor

 One common type not seen here is the string. strings are arrays of characters stored in memory.
-The characters need to be in a contiguous section of memoery, otherwise the system will not be able to interept them as a single string.
+The characters need to be in a contiguous section of memory, otherwise the system will not be able to interpret them as a single string.

 ### 1.3 Flow of Data in a Program